-0930-1030hrs - Harvard Law School: Orange Exercise Learn to create value in a negotiation, not just claim value in this dispute between two children over a piece of fruit.
-Learn about the other inherent tensions in a negotiation such as assertiveness v. empathy and principal v. agent.
+Harvard Law School: Orange Exercise - Learn to create value in a negotiation, not just claim value in this dispute between two children over a piece of fruit.
+Learn to identify the traits of a hard and soft positional negotiator.

-1045-1215hrs - Harvard Law School Simulation: Oil Pricing Learn to define what constitutes a “good outcome” in a negotiation over a vital commodity which drives our economy and the consequences that has in this simulation of trading crude oil.
-Is it “to win”, “to beat the other side", “to avoid losing” “to protect your reputation”, etc?
+Harvard Law School Simulation: Oil Pricing - Learn to define what constitutes a “good outcome” in a negotiation over a vital commodity which drives our economy and the consequences that has in this simulation of trading crude oil.
+Is it “to win”, “to beat the other side", “to avoid losing” “to protect your reputation”?

-1400-1500hrs - Harvard Law School Simulation: Sally Soprano Learn to move from a limited positional point of view to an interest- based outcome in which both parties can benefit in negotiating an employment contract between an Opera House and a Diva.
+Afternoon session 1400-17:30hrs - Harvard Law School Simulation: Sally Soprano - Learn to move from a limited positional point of view to an interest- based outcome in which both parties can benefit in negotiating an employment contract between an Opera House and a Diva.

-1515-1545hrs - Thomas-Kilmann Conflict Mode Exercise Learn to recognise the different approaches to negotiation in this self-scoring test.
-Are you competitive, collaborative, an accommodator, an avoider or do you favour compromising?
+Thomas-Kilmann Conflict Mode Exercise - Learn to recognise the different approaches to negotiation in this self-scoring test.
+Are you competitive; collaborative; an accommodator; an avoider or do you favour compromising?

-"Over the last five years Samuel Passow has presented a stimulating and rewarding 'negotiations experience' to the Kent MBA class, which is an inherent part of the curriculum.
-Students have found the sessions engaging, relevant, stimulating and rewarding.
-The negotiation workshop is perhaps the most appropriate intervention to any programme and particularly to the MBA."
+"For six years, Samuel Passow presented a stimulating and rewarding 'negotiations experience' to the University of Kent MBA class, which was an inherent part of the curriculum.
+Students found the sessions engaging, relevant, stimulating and rewarding.
+The negotiation workshop is perhaps the most appropriate intervention to any graduate school program and particularly to the MBA."

 Rajendra S. Shirole - Director of MBA Programs, University of Kent Business School (2008-2013), now Associate Dean and Professor of International Business at Hult International Business School, Cambridge, Massachusetts.